tgorgdotcom/locast2plex/README.md

             Run the following command, making sure you modify the appropriate fields to match your configuration, with `external_addy` being the IP address you took note of earlier:

-            `docker run -e username=username -e password=password -e external_addy=127.0.0.1 -p 6077:6077 tgorg/locast2plex`
+            `docker run -e username=username -e password=password -e external_addy=127.0.0.1 -p 6077:6077 -p 1900:1900/udp tgorg/locast2plex`

-            If you are changing the port used, you will need to modify the port number here AND add an `external_port` Docker environmental var, like so:
+            If you are changing port `6077`, you will need to modify the port number in the first `-p` argument  AND add an `external_port` Docker environmental var, like so:

-            `docker run -e username=username -e password=password -e external_addy=127.0.0.1 -e external_port=1234 -p 1234:6077 tgorg/locast2plex`
+            `docker run -e username=username -e password=password -e external_addy=127.0.0.1 -e external_port=1234 -p 1234:6077 -p 1900:1900/udp tgorg/locast2plex`

     - **Via Terminal/Command Line**: Re-run the following command, replacing the username, password, and ip address to the correct values:

       `python main.py -u:username -p:password --debug --addy:127.0.0.1`

-      If you need to change the port, use the `--port` argument:
+      If you need to change port `6077`, use the `--port` argument:

       `python main.py -u:username -p:password --debug --addy:127.0.0.1 --port:1234`